rust-lang/rfcs/text/3127-trim-paths.md

 This flag accepts a comma-separated list of values and may be specified multiple times.
 The valid scopes are:

 - `macro` - apply remappings to the expansion of `std::file!()` macro.
 This is where paths in embedded panic messages come from
+- `debuginfo` - apply remappings to debug information, wherever they may be written to
-- `debuginfo` - apply remappings to debug information
+- `split-debuginfo-path` - when `split-debuginfo=packed` or `unpacked`, apply remappings to the paths pointing to these split debug information files
 - `diagnostics` - apply remappings to printed compiler diagnostics

 ## Cargo